vktrenga/ecommerce-api/README.md

 Note:
    I have provide auth here, so User can access the endpoints after authenticate.
-I have provide a option to create inital user by that can create one user then can use it for authentications.
+I have provide a option to create initial user, can create one user by that then can use it for authentications.